Studies indicate, on average, so-called doctor shoppers

 obtain 32 prescriptions from 10 different doctors

 What’s worse, nearly 90% of handwritten opioid prescriptions may contain errors, according to a 2016 study published in Journal of Opioid Management.

 With the dangerous and illicit activity of doctor shopping on the rise, New York State recently passed “I-STOP” regulation designed to minimize the use of controlled substances and overdose related to over-prescribing of controlled substances.
 New York State prescribers are required to comply with the new electronic standard that eliminates paper prescriptions.
 Many other states are now in process of implementing their own versions of I-STOP.
-Soon, EPCS (Electronic Prescriptions for Controlled Substance) and ePrescribe will be standard practice in United States healthcare facilities.
+Soon, EPCS (Electronic Prescriptions for Controlled Substance) and ePrescribe will be standard protocol in United States healthcare facilities.

 KSI offers several solutions for EPCS and I-STOP compliance to stop doctor shopping in its tracks.
 All KSI products with integrated Crossmatch™ biometrics promote adoption of EPCS while supporting clinicians’ compliance of DEA and state regulations.
 KSI is proud to partner with Crossmatch™ in making its products more secure and providing a high quality solution for meeting EPCS regulation.